To amend the Internal Revenue Code of 1986 to expand health savings accounts, and for other purposes.

 115th Congress (2017–2019)

-This bill was introduced on January 10, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 10, 2017, in a previous session of Congress, but it did not receive a vote.

 Dec 8, 2016